-Gino Santini's Lens: The Cinematic Splendor of Ethiopia in The Seven Red Berets
+Gino Santini's Lens: Ethiopia in The Seven Red Berets

-The Seven Red Berets is notable for its departure from convention during its era, as filming predominantly occurred in Ethiopia—a rare choice for Italian genre cinema at the time.
-Santini and Siciliano capitalised on this unique setting, showcasing the country's stunning landscapes and untouched beauty, particularly highlighted by mesmerising sunsets over rugged terrain.
+The Seven Red Berets departed somewhat from convention during its era, as filming predominantly occurred in Ethiopia—a rare choice for Italian genre cinema at the time.
+Santini and Siciliano capitalised on this unique setting, showcasing the country's stunning landscapes and untouched beauty, particularly highlighted by beautiful sunsets over rugged, desiccated terrain.
 Santini's cinematography captures the distinct features of Ethiopia's terrain, enriching Siciliano’s film by blending the raw beauty of nature with the inherent violence of the war film genre.
-This juxtaposition of serene landscapes against the turmoil of battlefields visually mirrors the dichotomy of the characters' experiences.
-Against the backdrop of the Simba rebellion, the cinematography serves as a poignant commentary on the complexities of life in conflict zones.
+This juxtaposition of serene landscapes against the turmoil of battlefields mirrors the dichotomy of the characters' experiences.
+Against the backdrop of the Simba rebellion, the cinematography serves as a commentary on the complexities of life in conflict zones.

-Delving deeper into Santini's filmography, it became apparent that many of the visually striking shots in Sette baschi rossi found a second life in his later collaboration with Mario Siciliano, Skin 'Em Alive (Scorticateli vivi, 1978).
-The decision to reuse such stunning visuals comes as no surprise, considering the sheer beauty and artistry evident in these scenes.
-Santini's exceptional ability to immortalise Ethiopia’s captivating landscapes evidently made them irresistible for a second cinematic venture.
+Delving deeper into Santini's filmography, one can see that many of the visually striking shots in Sette baschi rossi found a second life in his later collaboration with Mario Siciliano, Skin 'Em Alive (Scorticateli vivi, 1978).
+The decision to reuse such visuals comes as no surprise, considering the sheer beauty and artistry evident in these scenes.
+Santini's exceptional ability to immortalise Ethiopia’s landscapes evidently made them irresistible for a second cinematic venture.

-Italian filmmakers, such as Santini and Siciliano, have consistently utilised surprising and exotic settings, providing audiences with a window into unfamiliar terrains.
-This deliberate choice is reminiscent of the war film tradition, where showcasing foreign climates not only captivates viewers but also underscores the universality of the human experience in the face of conflict.
+Italian filmmakers, such as Santini and Siciliano, have often utilised surprising and exotic settings, providing a glimpse into unfamiliar terrains.
+This is reminiscent of the war film tradition, where showcasing foreign climates often provides visual interest but also underscores the universality of the human experience in the face of conflict.
 Santini's proficiency in capturing diverse landscapes reaffirms the synergy between Italian genre cinema and the exploration of unexpected global settings.

 If you like what I do here at Hypnotic Crescendos and want to show a bit of support, you can always drop me a few pennies for research materials via my PayPal here